rgueldenpfennig/HttpClientImpersonation/README.md

 # HttpClientImpersonation
 .NET Framework 4.8 and .NET 6 samples to impersonate Windows authenticated users in an ASP.NET application

+The samples are relevant to this .NET Runtime issue: https://github.com/dotnet/runtime/issues/74078

 ## Proxy functionality
 Both applications represent a kind of "impersonating" reverse proxy.